Second Battle of Tikrit: Coalition airstrikes, partial militia withdrawal

 The number of remaining ISIL fighters, who continued to control 40 percent of the city, was estimated at 500–750 heavily armed combatants.

-On 26 March, Royal Air Force Tornado GR4's, supported by a Voyager tanker, used Paveway IV laser-guided bombs to attack three ISIL strongholds in Tikrit.
+On 26 March, Royal Air Force Tornado GR4s, supported by a Voyager tanker, used Paveway IV laser-guided bombs to attack three ISIL strongholds in Tikrit.

 On 27 March, the Shi'ite militias, with the exception of the Badr Organization, pulled out of the battle for Tikrit.

-On 28 March, the US-led coalition conducted eight airstrikes in and near Tikrit, hitting two large ISIL units, one tactical unit, a vehicle, a vehicle-borne explosive device and 12 fighting positions.
+On 28 March, the U.S.-led coalition conducted eight airstrikes in and near Tikrit, hitting two large ISIL units, one tactical unit, a vehicle, a vehicle-borne explosive device and 12 fighting positions.
 Overall, the previous three days of coalition airstrikes had been described as "carpet bombing".
 Ground fighting itself was inconclusive, with back-and-forth fighting occurring where the same territory was changing hands every half an hour.
 The regular government troops were in no rush to capture the center of Tikrit, especially since they felt disappointed and in need of changing their plans after the paramilitary forces withdrew from the battle.

 On 29 March, an attempt by the Iraqi Army to advance from the southern Shisheen district was repelled when ISIL fighters destroyed a bulldozer being used by the military to clear a path around booby-trapped roads.
-Between 26 and 29 March 17 soldiers were killed and 100 were wounded in the street fighting.
+Between 26 and 29 March seventeen soldiers were killed and 100 were wounded in the street fighting.
 An RAF Tornado GR4 patrol provided close air support to Iraqi forces near Tikrit.
 A Brimstone missile was used to destroy an ISIL armoured personnel carrier positioned under a road bridge.